Nelhe/NaileR/README.md

 ## Example

-For complete case studies and a showcase of NaileR's main functions, see the [documentation](https://github.com/Nelhe/NaileR/tree/master/doc).
+For complete case studies and a showcase of the main functions of the 'NaileR' package, see the [documentation](https://github.com/Nelhe/NaileR/tree/master/doc).

 Let's have a look at how we can interpret HCPC clusters: